 The Wengen Manager has responsibility for:

-1. Maintaining the highest standards of safety, carrying out risk assessments and providing reports on safety to the Alpine Committee and to the Committee, including reports of accidents and incidents.
+- Maintaining high standards of safety, carrying out risk assessments and providing reports on safety to the Alpine Committee and to the Committee, including reports of accidents and incidents.

 12. Coggins Manager